b1scoito/clicker/README.md

-# clicker
+# w_w clicker
-C++ Autoclicker w/ modern cpp code, configs and imgui mainly made for minecraft.
+C++ Autoclicker w/ modern cpp code, configs and ImGui mainly made for Minecraft.
-Tested on Lunar, Badlion, and the original Client.
+Tested on Lunar and Badlion.

-Has right click and left click option.
+# Features
+- Bindable keys, *Hold*, *Toggle*, *Always On*.
+Works on any key even on mouse keys.
+- Left mouse autoclicker with Maximum and Minimum CPS.
+- Right mouse autoclicker with Maximum and Minimum CPS.
+- Selectable Window name or preset ones.
+- Blockhit, and blockhit chance percentage.
+- Save, Load, Reset, Delete, Create any configs you want.

-Please open issues if you found a bug: https://github.com/b1scoito/clicker/issues
+Please open an issue if you found a bug [here](https://github.com/b1scoito/clicker/issues).

 ## Menu
 ![image](https://b.catgirlsare.sexy/iEqgevkD.png)